 While there is little downtime following a labiaplasty, women need to understand all the recovery process entails.
 Most ladies are back at work in a day or two following their labiaplasty.
 Dr. Vitenas will use dissolvable sutures, so these do not need to be removed.
 A tight garment will need to be worn so the labia does not become irritated rubbing on clothing.
 You may be put on an antibiotic regime, as well, to avoid any infection.
 For the first four to six weeks, you should avoid placing a tampon inside of the vagina and postpone sexual intercourse.
 As soon as the labia has fully healed, these activities can be resumed.

 5. A labiaplasty is generally not covered by insurance

 Unfortunately, a labiaplasty is considered a cosmetic procedure, and therefore is not covered by most insurance plans.
 Even if there is pain or discomfort under tight clothing and during sexual activity, unless there is a medical problem, insurance may not pay.
 Contact your insurance company or speak with a patient coordinator to check on benefits, to find out if there will be coverage.
 Medical financing is available from Vitenas Cosmetic Surgery, to help make the labiaplasty affordable on any budget.

 Are you ready to get more information on vaginal cosmetic surgery?
-If so, contact Vitenas Cosmetic Surgery at 281.606.0007 to schedule a free vaginal rejuvenation consultation with Dr. Vitenas.
-We are happy to answer your questions and help you decide if a labiaplasty or vaginoplsty is right for your situation.
+If so, contact Vitenas Cosmetic Surgery at 281.606.0007 to schedule a vaginal rejuvenation consultation with Dr. Vitenas.
+We are happy to answer your questions and help you decide if a labiaplasty or vaginoplasty is right for your situation.
 For those outside of the Houston area, virtual consultations are also available.